-$^{17}$ U.S. EPA (2010) identified 15 studies that use the CFOI data, of which 8 use the data in original hedonic wage analyses.
+16U.S.
+EPA (2010b) identifies 15 studies that use the CFOI data, of which 8 use the data in original hedonic wage analyses.

-&lt;sup>18 VSL increases with income, though the rate of increase is uncertain.
-See Hammitt and Robinson (2011) for a review.
+17VSL increases with income, although the rate of increase is uncertain.
+See Hammitt & Robinson (2011) for a review.

-&lt;sup>19 A few studies have estimated how compensation varies with other worker characteristics.
-For example, Viscusi and Hersch (2001) find that smokers receive smaller compensation for nonfatal injury risk than do nonsmokers and Viscusi (2003) finds that blacks receive less compensation for risk than whites.
+18A few studies estimate how compensation varies with other worker characteristics.
+For example, Viscusi & Hersch (2001) find that smokers receive smaller compensation for nonfatal injury risk than do nonsmokers, and Viscusi (2003) finds that blacks receive less compensation for risk than do whites.

-&lt;sup>20 Smith et al. (2004) and Evans and Smith (2006) use BLS industry-level risk but Evans and Smith (2008) use CFOI data that vary by industry and worker age.
+19Smith et al. (2004) and Evans & Smith (2006) use BLS industry-level risk, but Evans & Smith (2008) use CFOI data that vary by industry and worker age.

-is Lott and Manning (2000), who estimate compensation for risk of fatal cancer.
-The authors use several indicators of worker exposure to carcinogens at the two-digit SIC level in place of a standard fatality risk measure and estimate the corresponding wage premium.
-They provide "rough" estimates of VSL, using a range of assumptions about the fatality risk of occupational exposure, that range from \$1.2 million to \$12 million (1984 USD), or \$2.5 million to \$24.8 million in 2009 dollars.
+3.2.2.2.
+Risk characteristics.
+Nearly all hedonic wage studies estimate compensation for risk of fatal injury and exclude risks of fatal disease (which are much more uncertain).
+An exception is Lott & Manning (2000), who estimate compensation for risk of fatal cancer.
+The authors use several indicators of worker exposure to carcinogens at the two-digit standard industry classification level in place of a standard fatality risk measure and estimate the corresponding wage premium.
+They provide "rough" estimates of VSL, using a range of assumptions about the fatality risk of occupational exposure, that range from \$1.2 million to \$12 million in 1984 U.S. dollars or from \$2.5 million to \$24.8 million in 2009 U.S. dollars.

-Recent work by Scotton and Taylor (2011) suggests that hedonic wage estimates may mask significant heterogeneity in the value of different types of risks.
+Recent work by Scotton & Taylor (2011) suggests that hedonic wage estimates may mask significant heterogeneity in the value of different types of risks.
 Using risk rates that vary by cause of injury, they find that wage premia are much higher for workplace homicides than for other job-related risks.
 Although their results are not directly applicable to illness-related risks from environmental causes, they suggest that more work is needed to understand how different fatality risks are valued.

-4. Stated-Preference Studies
+4. STATED-PREFERENCE STUDIES